 Magical Pathworking: Techniques of Active Imagination, by Nick Farrell

-If you can only do one occult book order a year, then this book should be included in that order.
+If you can only order one occult book this year, then this it should be this book.
 Nick Farrell’s writing is elegant and yet to the point.
 There are no typos in this book and the writing is at the level that any person could understand the concepts that he conveys in this book.

-What I found most enjoyably were the techniques that Nick uses in this book.
-The techniques are accessible and easily adapted to a person’s own style of magic, so that if you’re not inclined to use the Golden Dawn structure of magic you can stick with your own and still make use of these techniques.
+What I found most enjoyably were the techniques that Nick uses.
+The techniques are accessible and easily adapted to a person’s own style of magick, so that if you’re not inclined to use the Golden Dawn structure of magick you can stick with your own and still make use of these techniques.
 Continue reading